nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     nest.logic.conditional(nest.random.uniform(min=-1., max=1.) < 0., 0., 1.)

-Combining parameters
+Combine parameters
 ^^^^^^^^^^^^^^^^^^^^

-NEST Parameters support the basic arithmetic operations.
-Two Parameters can be added together, subtracted, multiplied with each other, or one can be divided by the other.
+NEST parameters support the basic arithmetic operations.
+Two parameters can be added together, subtracted, multiplied with each other, or one can be divided by the other.
 They also support being raised to the power of a number, but they can only be raised to the power of an integer or a